ischrot/ischrot.github.io/teaching/ss22/nlo.md

   - Write down your name(s) at the beginning of your theoretical solutions and at the beginning of your Jupyter notebooks.
 It is not sufficient to have your names only in the file name.
   - Upload your solutions until Friday (biweekly), 08:00am on [MaMpf][mampfempty].
   - A guide how to submit solutions on [MaMpf][mampfempty] can be founde [here][subguide].

+  The current course is not yet available on [MaMpf][mampfempty].
+We will update the links, once the course has been created.
+  {:.note}

 ## Tutorial Format